unloggedio/server/README.md

 ## Deployment
 The server can be deployed using many approaches.
-Before that a S3 bucket needs to created for storing the logs.
+A S3 bucket needs to created for storing the logs.

 ### Creating a S3 bucket.

 - Create a private S3 bucket in AWS.
 - To use the server following environment variables are needed:
-	1. `bucket_name`: Name of s3 bucket
+	1. `bucket_name`: Name of the s3 bucket
 	2. `bucket_region_url`: This is the URL of s3 region.
-For example https://s3.eu-west-1.amazonaws.com
+For example `https://s3.eu-west-1.amazonaws.com`
 	3. `bucket_region`: This is region of S3 bucket.
 For example: eu-west-1.
 	4. To get the `access_key` and `secret_key` go to the security credentials of you account and create an access key.